-The district is one of 41 partners in ESHIP and a member of the partnership steering committee.
+The district is one of 43 partners in ESHIP and a member of the partnership steering committee.
 Through a commitment to common goals and joint accountability, the initiative is enhancing health services to eligible students to enable them to be more successful at learning.
-The partnership is providing services in the areas of speech and language, emotional behavioural, physical and occupational therapy, as well as nursing services to students with severe special needs and chronic conditions.
-One hundred additional staff are in place, cooperatively housed in Edmonton Public and Edmonton Catholic schools and working as teams.
+The partnership is providing services in the areas of speech and language, emotional behavioural, and services to students with severe mental disabilities.
+Staff members are cooperatively housed in Edmonton Public and Edmonton Catholic schools and working as teams.